LiboShen/Mintbase-Grant/applications/NFT-rental-protocol.md

 ## Development Status :open_book:

-As mentioned above, the project is initialied from NEARCON2022 IRL Hackathon.
+As mentioned above, RentVerse originally started during NEARCON 2022 IRL Hackathon.
 The code currently locates at https://github.com/LiboShen/nft-rental.
 A significant amount of new features and designs have been added to the initial idea to support the application for this grant.

 ## Development Roadmap :nut_and_bolt: